 Although hops are not necessarily human food.
 I thought it prudent to include it due to the popularity of home brewing.

 16. Ice Cream

-For dogs that are lactose intolerant, this can be a problem but the other dangers include sugar and hidden additives.
+For dogs lactose intolerant, this can be a problem, but the other dangers include sugar and hidden additives.
 My advice is to give this one a miss.

 This is because the liver has high concentrations of vitamin A.

 If a dog’s vitamin A intake is too high, it can cause toxicity or hypervitaminosis in dogs.
-If your dog eats raw liver or consumes three servings of cooked liver a week it could cause bone problems.
+If your dog eats raw liver or consumes three cooked liver servings a week, it could cause bone problems.

 Symptoms of hypervitaminosis A:

 If your dog exhibits any of these symptoms, get them checked by a veterinarian as soon as possible.
 If left unchecked, hypervitaminosis A has in some cases caused death.

 Macadamia nuts are one of the most poisonous foods for dogs.
 The toxin is still unknown, but ingesting even small amounts of macadamia nuts can cause long-term problems or even be lethal to your dog.

 Depending on the number of nuts ingested the signs of poisoning include: